jlperona-teaching/ecs390-spring19/syllabus/syllabus.md

 #### Track A - Discussion Observations

 I will be observing one of your discussion sections sometime this quarter.
-You have already submitted a list of when and where your discussions are in [the first assignment](https://canvas.ucdavis.edu/courses/356010/assignments/310478).
+You will submit a list of when and where your discussions are in [the first assignment](https://canvas.ucdavis.edu/courses/356010/assignments/310478).

 I will email you to confirm the date and time of one of your discussions.
 Once we've confirmed, I'll observe that discussion and give you feedback.